 Salute the day with a morning yoga session, held on a dock at the water’s edge.
 A variety of classes, from Bikram to Vinyasa and Ashtanga, are offered Monday through Saturday.
 Leave your gear at home if you like—the lodge has mats, blocks, and straps available for guest use.

-Go behind the scenes at the lodge, and then cruise to nearby islands to learn how Jicaro engages locals in their sustainability initiatives.
-Learn about the journey of grey water and find out how leftovers from Jicaro’s restaurant rarely go to waste.
-Stroll gardens that grow the produce you’re served at mealtime, and hear how pigs are helping cut down on fossil fuels.
+Go behind the scenes at the lodge to learn about Jicaro's sustainability initiatives.
+Hear about the journey of grey water, find out how leftovers from Jicaro’s restaurant rarely go to waste, and stroll gardens that grow the produce you’re served at mealtime.
+Or cruise to a nearby island to learn how Jicaro engages locals in their sustainability initiatives and hear how pigs are helping cut down on fossil fuels.

 Set out with a guide on a stand-up paddleboard or in a boat or kayak, and explore the hidden corners of Lake Nicaragua.
 Drift among lily pads and lake turtles and, with the help of your guide, spot some of the many bird species that live onshore.
 Dock at some of the lake’s 365 isletas, and cool off with a swim.

-Board a traditional boat and set out on a fishing trip along Lake Nicaragua.
-Use nets and poles to haul in massive tilapia, snook, and rainbow bass, and bring your catch back to the lodge kitchen where chefs will prepare it for your evening meal.
+Board a fishing boat and set out along Lake Nicaragua with fishermen whose families have been plying these waters for several generations.
+Use nets to haul in massive tilapia, snook, and rainbow bass, and bring your catch back to the lodge kitchen where chefs will prepare it for your evening meal.

 Soar across the slopes of the Mombacho Volcano on a half-day zip-lining tour.
 Or make a full day of your volcano adventure and combine zip lining with a hike and picnic lunch in the Mombacho Volcano Nature Reserve.